 - Click the Add New button to view the list of forms available

 - Select “OS-HELP Debt Confirmation” and click Complete Form

 - Complete the required details including your Tax File Number

 - Click Submit.
 A success message will appear.

 Go to the HELP assistance page for more information submitting an application online.

-Swinburne offers a number of travel scholarships each semester which are awarded based on merit and ambassadorship.
-Scholarships for Semester 1 2018 wil be announced in early September 2017.
+Swinburne Abroad offers a number of scholarships each semester which are awarded based on merit and ambassadorship.
+Scholarship applications for Semester 1, 2020 are now open.

-- Australian Government Study in China: 8x $5,000 scholarships
+- Australian Government Endeavour Cheung Kong Scholarship – Study in Hong Kong: $5,000 scholarships available

-- Australian Government Study in Korea: 3x $5,000 scholarships
+- Australian Government New Colombo Plan Scholarship - Study in Sarawak, Malaysia (FSET only): $5,000 scholarships available

 How to apply for a Swinburne Abroad scholarship